NyqEvo/portfolio/README.md

 ## Table of Contents

--README file
+- README file
--index.html: the file used for the content of the site -reset.css: the file used to reset any style from the browser on the site before implementing my own stylesheet -style.css: the file that contains my own style for the site content
+- index.html: the file used for the content of the site
+- reset.css: the file used to reset any style from the browser on the site before implementing my own stylesheet
+- style.css: the file that contains my own style for the site content